PsyTeachR/ads-v1/docs/02-reports.md

 Before we write any code, first, we need to get organised. <a class='glossary' target='_blank' title='A way to organise related files in RStudio' href='https://psyteachr.github.io/glossary/p#project'>Projects</a> in RStudio are a way to group all the files you need for one project.
 Most projects include scripts, data files, and output files like the PDF report created by the script or images.

 First, make a new folder on your computer where you will keep all of your materials for this class, we'd suggest renaming it something like `ADS-22`.
 The folder that R will look in by default to find and save files is known as the <a class='glossary' target='_blank' title='The filepath where R is currently reading and writing files.' href='https://psyteachr.github.io/glossary/w#working-directory'>working directory</a>.
-You can set the working directory manually to the folder you want to work in:
+You can set the working directory manually to the folder you want to work in with menu commands:

--   `Session`
--   `Set Working Directory`
+-   **`Session > Set Working Directory > Choose Directory...`**
--   `Choose Directory`

 However, there's a better way of organising your files by using Projects in RStudio.

 ### Start a Project {#project-start}

-To create a new project for the work we'll do in this chapter click:
+To create a new project for the work we'll do in this chapter:

--   Click `File`
--   Then `New project`
+-   **`File > New Project...`**
 -   Name the project <code class='path'>02-reports</code>
 -   Save it inside the directory you just made.